uday1331/CRDT-Implementation/README.md

 # Clarifications

 Wanted to mention some of the design choices I made.
 I may have forgotten to mention some things.
 Feel free to ask me about them.
 I tried to reason about most things before going with them.

+- I tried to isolated concerns as much as possible by separating out the 2P Set and the Graph itself both on implementation and tests.

+- While wanting to make the `TwoPSet` dynamic, I wanted most accesses to be `O(1)`, so I used a `Map` along with a requirement on the `TwoPSetElement` for the hashing function.

 - Using Depth First Search for Path Finding: Mainly because there was not requirment on it and I thought it was a bit more efficient to implement a stack with javascript's `Arrays` because of the `pop` and `push` functions